eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-08-24-proprietrary-extensions/README.md

 The Sftp Protocol is another contender for integrating a more accessible protocol.
 It is however a low priority at the moment and will move on to be an issue for PI 11.

-> Note: Work on the integration of Azure Blob Storage begins in tune with Tractus-X EDC version 0.6.0
+> Note: Azure Blob Storage will be integrated in tune with Tractus-X EDC version 0.6.0

 An application process for possible additional integrations will follow at a later date.